top of page

 Every lesson is short, clear and step-by-step, with no pressure and no deadlines.

-Most learners complete a Short Course in around 9 months, but many take longer — and that’s completely fine.
+Most learners complete a Short Course in around 6-9 months, although many take longer — and that is absolutely fine.
+Please note that all current courses must be completed by 1st April 2027.

-Life Skills is designed as a 12-month personalised programme, with an option to extend to 24 months if needed.
+Life Skills is designed as a 12-month personalised programme.

 All you need is: